OBA BOARD OF DIRECTORS

 Peter Olsoy

-Peter is an Ecologist in Burns where he researches how remote sensing technologies can help conservation and management of rangelands.
+Peter is an Ecologist at the Eastern Oregon Agricultural Research Center in Burns where he researches how remote sensing technologies can help conservation and management of rangelands.
 He grew up across the Pacific Northwest, living in Washington (Seattle, Pullman), Idaho (Nampa, Boise), and now Oregon (Burns).
 Birding became an interest while working on his PhD at Washington State University, when he saw a Mandarin Duck at a local park.
 Now each year seems to have expanding goals (often unplanned) from county to state big years and filling in the eBird map by birding in every county.
 In 2024, he co-led two back-to-back Big Day Tours for the Harney County Migratory Bird Festival, and is interested in contributing more to the Oregon birding community, particularly in the southeastern corner of the state.
-Outside of birding, he is active on iNaturalist looking for plants, insects, and anything else he can find, and enjoys playing chess, hiking, camping and going on roadtrips.
+Outside of birding, he is active on iNaturalist looking for plants, insects, and anything else he can find, and enjoys playing chess, hiking, camping and going on road trips.

 Secretary